signalfx/docker-zookeeper/README.md

 $ docker build -t `whoami`/zookeeper:3.4.5 .
 ```

-The Docker image will be built and now available in Docker to start a new
+The Docker image will be built and now available for Docker to start a new
 container from:

 ```